 Tatsuo Yamashima Atsumi & Sakai Tatsuo Yamashima is a partner at Atsumi & Sakai working primarily in the field of antitrust and competition law, government regulations, employment and human resources and other corporate legal affairs.
 He has assisted and represented many Japanese and foreign companies with antitrust cases and merger cases involving the JFTC, as well as authorities in many foreign jurisdictions.
 In particular, he has significant experience with leniency applications for the JFTC.
-He is ranked as a leading individual ('Up and Coming') in relation to antitrust and competition law in Chambers Asia-Pacific 2015.
+He is ranked as a leading individual in relation to antitrust and competition law in the Legal 500 Asia-Pacific 2015 and Chambers Asia-Pacific 2016.
 He is a graduate of the University of Tokyo (BA, 2002; LLM, 2004) and is admitted to the Bar in Japan.
 He worked in Brussels at the competition law group of a leading global firm in 2011 as a visiting foreign attorney.